yaohodalo/Learning-Docs/README.md

 - df.drop_duplicates(): will remove duplicates
 - df.write.save(): wille write into a new file
 These are the functions I think are important to manipulate with the data.
 And also there are similar functions in python that I can use with pyspark.
 For example df.split() or df.fillna()
+I also learnt pyspark sql, using sql statements in pyspark and also joining tables using sql queries in pyspark

 ## AWS
+The features that I learnt on AWS:

+#### AWS CLI
+I used aws cli to create s3 bucket and to sync the data from my computer to aws.
+The aws cli is linux based need to use linux commands.
+`aws s3 ls` : to list buckets in the s3
+`aws s3 mb s3://bucket-name`: to create a new bucket `aws bucket-name ls`: to list files in the bucket
+`aws s3 sync. s3://bucktet-name`

+#### S3
+I learned to create buckets on aws management console and via aws cli.

+#### RDS
+I learned to create Mysql and Postgres databases using the aws management console via rds.

+#### aws glue
+I learned how to use aws glue, the pyspark based feature; how to create crawlers and tried to understand the some libraries that are different from pyspark itself.

+#### DynamoDB
+How to create tables using DynamoDb
+#### EC2
+I learned to create security group and settting the inbounds rules
+#### Aws data pipeline
+I went through the data pipeline.
+Just read the documentations